-BICYCLE AND PEDESTRIAN EVENTS
+4.6 BICYCLE AND PEDESTRIAN EVENTS

-There are several bicycle and pedestrian events along Ontario County Road 16 that attract local and outside visitors by active transportation.
-This includes:
+There are several bicycle and pedestrian events along CR 16 that attract local and outside visitors by active transportation.
+These include:

 HIGHLANDER CYCLE TOUR

 Highlander Cycle Tour is an annual charity bicycle tour of New York's famous Finger Lakes Wine Country.
 Courses vary in length, with climbs of up to 10,000 feet of vertical gain on grades up to 23%, within the backdrop of the Finger Lakes wine country.
 The ride begins and ends at Bristol Mountain Ski Resort, and often travels along the West shore of Canandaigua Lake.